drreynolds/smuhpc-workshop/source/session_4.rst

 <https://en.wikipedia.org/wiki/Linus_Torvalds>`_ himself!), `Git
 <https://en.wikipedia.org/wiki/Git_(software)>`_ was one of the first
-version control systems that followed a *distributed revision control* model (DRCS), in which there is no longer a single server that all clients connect with.
-Instead, this follows a peer-to-peer approach. in which each peer's working copy of the codebase is a fully-functional repository.
+version control systems that followed a *distributed revision control* model (DRCS), in which it is no longer required to have a single server that all clients connect with.
+Instead, DRCS follows a peer-to-peer approach. in which each peer's working copy of the codebase is a fully-functional repository.
 These work by exchanging patches (sets of changes) between peers, resulting in some `key benefits over previous centralized systems
 <https://en.wikipedia.org/wiki/Distributed_revision_control#Distributed_vs._centralized>`_

 The `commands